Neera Tanden’s confirmation fight is the first morality play of post-Trump Washington

 It was the first of two contentious and occasionally farcical confirmation hearings for Tanden, whose many years as head of the Center for American Progress made her nomination difficult to kill on the grounds of professional bona fides.
 Hence the exhaustive discussion of Tanden’s tweets, and whether she was sorry for them, and whether that was enough.

-With Trump gone, the city’s political classes were renegotiating the rules of engagement for political warfare.
+With Donald Trump gone, the city’s political classes were renegotiating the rules of engagement for political warfare.
 Questions of who was allowed to fight, and how, were back on the table.
 Respectability was back in fashion.
 Never mind that personal attacks and untempered outrage were the most reliable way to rise in Washington during the Trump years; Biden has reached for the reset button, and Republicans — after years of ignoring the president’s mean tweets as inconsequential — were all too eager to rewire that button to blow Tanden’s nomination out of the water.

 That’s how Tanden found herself at center stage in the first morality play of the post-Trump era.